ChilliCream/graphql-platform/website/src/blog/2019-11-25-strawberry-shake_2.md

    Beyond _VSCode_ we are looking at writing a nice integration with _Visual Studio for Windows_ and _Visual Studio for macOS_ that will make _Strawberry Shake_ and _GraphQL_ a first-class citizen in Microsoft IDEs.

-   We hope to deliver all of this in the version 11 timeframe.
+   We hope to deliver all of this in the version 11 time-frame.

 1. Persisted Query Support
    Persisted queries are one of our very next features that we will add to the client.
 We want to allow the same flows that we support on the server side.